 - text Text to render. - mode Used by some graphics drivers to indicate what mode the driver prefers; if empty, the renderer may return either mode.
 Note that the mode is always a string, to simplify C-level implementations.

-New in version 1.1.5. - Returns An internal PIL storage memory instance as defined by the PIL.Image.core interface module.
+Returns An internal PIL storage memory instance as defined by the PIL.Image.core interface module.

-4.9 ImageGrab Module (Windows-only)
+4.10 ImageGrab Module (Windows-only)